 The path to a career in welding takes training, experience and, for those seeking more lucrative job opportunities, certification.
-Receiving a diploma from an accredited trade school can prepare individuals for certain types of certifications, while others can be obtained once working in the field or for a welding company.
-Below are some of the welding certificates you may need to get depending upon the job and the company you work for.
+Receiving a diploma from an accredited trade school can prepare individuals for certain types of welding certifications, while others can be obtained once working in the field or for a welding company.
+Below are some of the welding certificates you may need to get depending on the job and the company you work for.

 Welding Diploma